Starting in 1983, the Life Extension Foundation® warned of dangers associated with commercial multivitamin/mineral formulas.

 There’s little that can be done to stop tabloid journalism, where the media from time to time proclaims that dietary supplements have no value or are even dangerous.

-The Iowa Women’s Health Study was initiated 25 years ago and strategically released at a time of year (October 10, 2011) when the public is not overly distracted by other events.
+The Iowa Women’s Health Study now making headline news was initiated 25 years ago and strategically released at a time of year (October 10, 2011) when the public is not overly distracted by other events.